PR Measurement in 2025: Disappointing, Misdirected and Still Divided

 Originally from: Kingsport, Tenn.

-Currently live in: Topsfield, Mass.
+Currently live in: Boston area

 Work History/Background: I spent 20 years in a TV newsroom before jumping into corporate communications.
 I worked for a Fortune 350 innovation company for a decade before moving to New England.
 I am currently the senior manager for internal communications at the Planet Fitness Club Support Center in Hampton, N.J.